 - Jameson, Fredric.
 The Political Unconscious: Narrative as a Socially Symbolic Act.
 1981.
 London: Routledge, 2002.

 - Kelley, Mike.
 Minor Histories: Statements, Conversations, Proposals.
-Ed.
-John C. Welchman.
-Cambridge, MA: MIT P, 2004.
+Edited by John C. Welchman.
+Cambridge, MA: MIT Press, 2004.

 - Kelley, Mike and Julie Sylvester.
 “Talking Failure,” Parkett 31 (1992).

 - Lacan, Jacques.
 The Seminar of Jacques Lacan, Book VIII: Transference.
 1991.
 Edited by Jacques-Alain Miller.
 Translated by Bruce Fink.
 Cambridge: Polity, 2015.